inloco/incognia-go/README.md

 ### Registering Payment or Login without evaluating its risk assessment

+Turning off the risk assessment evaluation allows you to register a new transaction (Login or Payment), but the response will be an empty response (`TransactionAssessment` and `SignupAssessment`).
+For instance, if you're using the risk assessment only for some payment transactions you still should register all the other ones: this will avoid any bias on the risk assessment computation.

-To register a login or a payment without evaluating its risk assessment, you should use the `Eval *bool` atribute as follows:
+To register a login or a payment without evaluating its risk assessment, you should use the `Eval *bool` attribute as follows:

 Login example:
 ```go